jasperng-nus/tp/docs/UserGuide.md

 </div>

 3. **Only when both start and end dates are present, will the date be shown in the GUI**, this allows users to seemingly add in duplicate companies when in fact the start/end dates are different.
+4. **Duplicate tags**, are allowed to be added into the same company, however they will still only show unique tags.

 --------------------------------------------------------------------------------------------------------------------